How Do I Set Up PostGIS on an AWS EC2 Instance?

 Summary

-In this guide, we created an AWS EC2 instance with PostgreSQL and PostGIS installed.
-We set up a security group to allow necessary access and used a user data script to automate the installation and configuration of PostgreSQL and PostGIS.
-The public IP and DNS of the instance are exported for easy access.
+In this guide, we demonstrated how to set up an AWS EC2 instance with PostGIS installed.
+We covered the creation of a security group to manage access, the provisioning of an EC2 instance using the latest Amazon Linux 2 AMI, and the use of a user data script to automate the installation and configuration of PostgreSQL and PostGIS.
+The public IP and DNS of the instance are exported for convenient access, completing the setup process.

 Deploy this code